Rescue of Giuliana Sgrena

-The Rescue of Giuliana Sgrena was a covert operation by the Italian military secret service, SISMI, to rescue Italian journalist Giuliana Sgrena from kidnappers in Iraq.
-After the successful retrieval of Sgrena, on 4 March 2005, the car with her and two secret agents came under friendly fire by US Army troops along the Baghdad airport road; secret agent Nicola Calipari was killed by US Army Specialist Mario Lozano.
+On 4 March 2005, the Italian military secret service, SISMI, conducted a covert operation to rescue Italian journalist Giuliana Sgrena from kidnappers in Iraq.
+After the successful retrieval of Sgrena, the car with her and two secret agents came under friendly fire by US Army troops along the Baghdad airport road; secret agent Nicola Calipari was killed by US Army Specialist Mario Lozano.
 The incident created tension between the two countries, and arguably increased the Italian public's hostility towards the United States.

 Background

 Giuliana Sgrena had been kidnapped a month earlier, on 4 February, while working as a non-embedded journalist in Iraq for the Italian communist newspaper Il Manifesto.
 Some have argued she was overconfident because she thought kidnappers would only target pro-American journalists, but others counter she was fully aware of the risks.

 Rescue and incident

 Sgrena's rescue

 Sgrena was rescued in circumstances yet unclear by Italian secret-service agents from SISMI, the Italian Military Intelligence service, on 4 March 2005.
 One of the agents was Nicola Calipari, the other was Andrea Carpani.
 One unconfirmed allegation is that the Italian government paid a ransom in the range of millions of US dollars.
 The agents and Sgrena left by car, heading for Baghdad International Airport.
 The route from downtown Baghdad to the airport has been widely described as the most dangerous road in Iraq.